 The Code of Conduct for Local Government Employees provides guidance on a wide range of areas in relation to policies and procedures for staff.
-For example, arc21 maintain registers dealing with Gifts and Hospitality and Staff Interests which may impact on the organisation.
+There is a handbook for employees containing all employee related policies including acceptance and provision of gifts and hospitality; anti-fraud and corruption policy; Bribery Act and; Whistle-blowing (Public Interest Disclosure).